MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$pull.md

 }
 ```

-### Example 2: Remove all promotion events that have ended before a certain date
+### Example 2: Remove all events from the `promotionEvents` array that end before a certain date

 ```mongodb
 db.stores.update(